See Part One in my 10/11/11 Post

 Jeffrey spends a week at Apple headquarters and photographs like a fly on the wall.
 One of Jobs’ colleagues questions why Jeffrey is being allowed into proprietary meetings, but Jobs insists.
 “He’s my friend and you can trust him, so he’s staying.
 Now let’s move.”

-Read the rest of this story and enjoy many rarely-seen photographs of Steve Jobs in our ebook, Steve & i, which is now available on Amazon for the Kindle devices and Barnes & Noble for the NOOK.
-The iPad version is coming soon.
+Read the rest of this story and enjoy many rarely-seen photographs of Steve Jobs in our ebook, Steve & i, which is now available on Amazon for the Kindle devices, Barnes & Noble for the NOOK and iTunes for iDevices.